Support Page Content

 - Enhancing Student Labs including extending Remote Desktop Protocol in Fall 2020 to allow students to access a full catalog of computer lab software.

-- Rapidly digitizing paper processes and workflows to support remote work, including converting and automating operational processes via OnBase, and launching Adobe Sign.
+- Rapidly digitizing paper processes and workflows to support remote work, including converting and automating operational processes via OnBase, and launching Acrobat Sign.

 - Supporting hybrid delivery by converting designated learning spaces into Zoom-enabled teaching spaces.